 Some software manufacturers take Terminal Services into account when writing their programs and provide you with instructions about how to install their applications on a terminal server.
-As an example, let's go through the process of installing an application that was designed with Terminal Services in mind-Microsoft Office 2000.
-Office 2000 in its raw form has a number of problems when running on Terminal Services:
+As an example, let's go through the process of installing an application that was designed with Terminal Services in mind-Microsoft Office 2003.